|Title||Vintage 19th c. marbled paper, Turkish pattern |

 Historically, this is the oldest of Western marbled patterns and dates back to as early as the middle part of the 15th century.

-The primary colors for this example are dark, medium and light blue.
+The primary colors for this sample are blue, dark blue, red, light pink, and light green.

 |Paper Process/Medium||Surface application papers -- Marbled papers |